Devansh876/Beatmaker/README.md

 * Can create a beat by customizing sounds
 * User can mute and unmute the sounds
 * User can change the temp of the beats
+* User can play sounds according to their selected beats